Michigan teen charged in Oxford High School shooting

 “We have to do better,” McDonald said without offering specific changes.
 “How many times does this have to happen?
 How many times?”

-The charges were announced a few hours after investigators reported that a fourth student had died.

 “What about all the children who ran, screaming, hiding under desks? ...
-Those are victims, too, and so are their families and so is the community.
-The charge of terrorism reflects that,” the prosecutor said.
+Those are victims, too, and so are their families and so is the community,” McDonald said.

 “Owning a gun means securing it properly and locking it and keeping the ammunition separate,” she said.